Table of Contents

 Process of Inspiration:

-- External intercostal muscles lift ribs and sternum.
+- External intercostal muscles contract, lifting ribs and sternum.

 Process of Expiration: